What does car insurance cover?

 Level of cover

-You’ll typically pay more for Comprehensive car insurance than for a basic cover like Third Party Property insurance.
+You’ll typically pay more for Comprehensive cover than you will for a more basic third party car insurance policy.
 Adding drivers to your policy will also increase your premium.

 2